parthd06/Smart-Heart-Rate-BPM-Meter/README.md

 [Proposal](https://github.com/parthd06/Smart-Heart-Rate-BPM-Meter/blob/main/Documents/SL_Proposal.pdf)

 ## Conclusion:
-- In this project, we used linear regression for evaluating individual health insurance data.
-The predicted premiums from this model was compared with actual premiums to compare the accuracy of the model.
-- Various factors were used and their effect on predicted amount was examined.
-It was observed that a person’s age and smoking status affects the recommendation most.
-- Premium amount recommendation focuses on person’s own health rather than other company’s insurance terms and conditions.
-The models can be applied to the data collected in coming years to recommend the premium.
-This can help not only people but also insurance companies to work in tandem for better and more health centric insurance amount.
+- It is a low-cost project and highly effective.
+- One could afford it and implement it easily.
+- Due to absence of complex features, the designed device can also be handled by any non-medical professionals also.
+Thus it can also be used at home.

 ### Future Scope:
-- The current machine learning model is limited to accurate predictions of the specific age group hence in future scope we can increase the quality and accuracy of the dataset.
-- The user interface can be improved and buying of new policies can be  incorporated.
-- Inclusion of more parameters like chronic diseases, number of surgeries can be used in the future for better cost recommendation.
+- The pulse sensor SEN-11574 readings can be affected by surrounding noises as it is a relatively open sensor and not an enclosed one.
+The developed device is not a portable one.
+- In future a sensor that is enclosed can be incorporated.
+The accuracy of the project will improve as the sensor’s readings will not be affected by background noises. - The user interface can also be improved and made more user friendly.

 ## References:

 [1] Manasa, S. Tony, et al. "Heart Rate Monitoring System Using LabView."
-International Journal of Engineering and Management Research (IJEMR) 5.2 (2015):
+International Journal of Engineering and Management Research (IJEMR) 5.2 (2015): 590-594.
-590-594.

 [2] Orla O’Brien."Beats-Per-Minute (BPM): A Microservice-based Platform for the Monitoring of Health Related Datavia Activity Trackers."(2017).